simonster/matorque/README.md

 # matorque

 matorque submits jobs to a Torque cluster via an SSH connection to the head node.
 It attempts to automatically determine function dependencies so that there is no need to maintain a mirror of local and remote code.
+It requires MATLAB 2014a or later.

 ## Examples